-You will be able to attend the Annual Meeting virtually, submit your questions during the meeting and vote your shares electronically at the meeting by visiting https://web.lumiagm.com/298054472, password DNAY2022.
-To participate in the Annual Meeting, you will need the control number from your proxy card.
+You will be able to attend the Annual Meeting virtually, submit your questions during the meeting and vote your shares electronically at the meeting by visiting www.proxydocs.com/TBIO and entering the control number located on your notice or proxy card.
+To participate in the Annual Meeting, you will need the control number from your notice or proxy card.
 The Annual Meeting webcast will begin promptly at 8:00 a.m.
 Pacific Time.
 We encourage you to access the meeting prior to the start time.
 Online check-in will begin at 7:45 a.m.
 Pacific Time, and you should allow ample time for the check-in procedures.